Murali-group/PathLinker/example/README.md

 PathLinker, as described in the reference materials.

 Two sample output files are provided for comparison:
-"sample-out-ranked-edges.txt" and `sample-out-paths.txt`.
+`sample-out-ranked-edges.txt` and `sample-out-paths.txt`.
 Note that
 these files may not exactly match your outputs, because paths of equal length may be returned and processed in a different order according to your version of Python and NetworkX.
 However, recall that